cpcloud/nix-config/README.md

 ssh "$HOST" 'nix-shell -p ssh-to-pgp --run "sudo ssh-to-pgp -i /etc/ssh/ssh_host_rsa_key 2> /dev/null"' | xsel -ib

 # paste the result to the right place in `.sops.yaml`
+# TODO: this is a manual step, how should it be automated?

 # rekey
 sops-rekey